asbiv/stock-charting/README.md

 # stock-charting
-Simple shiny app to visualize faceted charts of stock prices by ticker symbol using ggplot and quantmod Here are some tutorial edits
+Simple shiny app to visualize faceted candlestick charts of stock prices by ticker symbol using ggplot and quantmod